nginx/unit-docs/source/howto.rst

 Applications
 ************

-- :doc:`howto/bugzilla`: Launch Bugzilla with NGINX and Unit using PSGI.
+- :doc:`howto/bugzilla`: Launch Bugzilla with Unit using PSGI.

 - :doc:`howto/grafana`: Use Unit to power Grafana's visual goodness.